andrastantos/silicon/docs/composites.md

 What is curious is that `UniSlicer` decomposes into a `Slice` Module when used in a RHS context.
 It registers a partial source (through `set_partial_source`) when used in a LHS context.

-These partial sources eventually will be turned into a `PhiSlice` instance in `Junction.finalize_slices`.
+These partial sources eventually will be turned into a `PhiSlice` instance in `Junction.resolve_multiple_sources`.

 So, what about reversed members?